openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential Issuer provides a nonce value in the HTTP response with a 2xx status code and the following parameters included as top-level members in the message body of the HTTP response using the application/json media type:

 * `c_nonce`: REQUIRED.
 String containing a nonce to be used when creating a proof of possession of the key proof (see (#credential-request)).
+This value MUST be unpredictable and unique for every response returned from the nonce endpoint.

 Due to the temporal and contextually sensitive nature of the `c_nonce` value, the Credential Issuer MUST make the response uncacheable by adding a `Cache-Control` header field including the value `no-store`.

-A wallet SHOULD assume that the returned `c_nonce` value remains valid and continue using it in credential requests (see [#credential-request]) until the credential endpoint returns an `invalid_nonce` error response.

 Below is a non-normative example of a Nonce Response: